Skip to content

 United States

-The European Commission opened cloud gatekeeper probes against Amazon and Microsoft in late 2025, extending Digital Markets Act enforcement to cloud infrastructure for the first time 1.
-The probes could mandate interoperability standards and data portability requirements, lowering switching costs for European enterprises running workloads on AWS and Azure.
+The European Commission opened cloud gatekeeper probes against Amazon and Microsoft in late 2025, extending DMA enforcement to cloud infrastructure.
+The US administration responded with a Section 301 investigation naming DMA cloud rules as 'economic warfare'.
+The probes could mandate interoperability standards, lowering switching costs for European enterprises moving to OVHcloud, Hetzner, or Scaleway.

 The EU AI Act's fine authority activates on 2 August 2026, giving Brussels a new instrument against general-purpose AI providers with penalties reaching 3% of global turnover.